 No, The B-Line Line Guide is free, as is the tour itself—you don’t have to pay a fee to go on The B-Line.
 You will need to buy something at the bars and restaurants, but it doesn’t have to be bourbon, or even alcoholic.
-You can pick up a copy of the Line Guide at any of the stops, or at the Cork 'N Bottle at the Cincinnati/Northern Kentucky International Airport (CVG) and start getting it stamped to earn your free bourbon swag.
+You can get your copy of the Line Guide at any of the stops, or at the Cork 'N Bottle at the Cincinnati/Northern Kentucky International Airport (CVG) and start getting it stamped to earn your free bourbon swag.
 You can also use a digital version of the Guide on your phone, Sign up for the free B-Line digital passport here.

 Do you have to stay in one of The B-Line’s partner hotels?

-You can stay anywhere you like.
-Many local bourbon lovers in Cincinnati and Northern Kentucky have already done The B-Line and had no need for a hotel.
-We do highly recommend our award-winning partner hotels, Hotel Covington and Aloft, though, for a stay in our area for any reason!
+You can stay anywhere you like, of course although we do highly recommend our award-winning partner hotels, Hotel Covington and Aloft, for a stay in our area for any reason!
 And, of course, we think they’re the best choice if you’re here to do The B-Line.
 Both the Aloft and Hotel Covington have impressive bourbon collections and offer spectacular craft cocktails.

 Do you need a reservation?

 The B-Line is a completely self-chosen tour.
 You can visit any of the stops on any day and at any time you choose, providing they’re open at that time, of course!
 Word to the wise, The B-Line restaurants are very popular, so it would be a good idea to make a reservation, especially if you plan to go on a weekend.